History of Croatia: Croats in revolutions of 1848

-In the Revolutions of 1848, the Triune Kingdom of Croatia, Slavonia, and Dalmatia, driven by resistance to Magyar nationalism, sided with Habsburg royal court against Hungarian revolutionary forces.

 Ban Josip Jelačić at the opening of the first Croatian civic Parliament (Sabor) whose deputies were elected on 5 June 1848.

 In earlier Sabors, members represented feudal estates rather than citizens.
 The Croatian tricolor flag can also be seen in the background.
 Dragutin Weingärtner, 1885.

+In the Revolutions of 1848, the Triune Kingdom of Croatia, Slavonia, and Dalmatia, driven by resistance to Magyar nationalism, sided with Habsburg royal court against Hungarian revolutionary forces.
 In March 1848 news of revolution in Paris and collapse of Metternich's regime in Vienna, mobilized People's Party supporters in Zagreb.
 During a session of the Croatian Sabor held on 25 March 1848 a petition called "Demands of The People" (Zahtjevanja naroda) was drafted to be handed over to the Austrian Emperor.
 The first of these demands was request for Military Frontier colonel Josip Jelačić to be appointed Ban of Croatia.

 Other liberal demands asked for unification of Croatia and Slavonia with Dalmatia, a Croatian government responsible to the Croatian parliament - independent of Hungary, financial independence from Hungary, the introduction of the Croatian language in official use, freedom of the press, religious freedom, abolishment of serfdom, abolishment of nobility privileges, the foundation of a people's army, and equality before the law.
 King Ferdinand fearing pro-Hungarian ban of Croatia agreed and appointed Jelačić ban of Croatia.

 As the Hungarian government denied the existence of the Croatian name and nationhood and treated Croatian institutions like provincial authorities, Jelačić severed ties between Croatia and Hungary.
 In May 1848, Ban's Council was formed which had all the executive powers of the Croatian government.
 The Croatian parliament also abolished feudalism, serfdom and demanded that the Monarchy become a constitutional federal state of equal nations with independent national governments and one federal parliament in the capital of Vienna.
 The Croatian parliament also demanded the unification of the Military Frontier and Dalmatia with Croatia proper.
 Sabor also asked for an undefined alliance with Istria, Slovene lands and parts of southern Hungary inhabited with Croats and Serbs.

 Jelačić was also appointed the governor of Rijeka and Dalmatia as well as the "Imperial Commander of Military Frontier", thus practically having most of the Croatian lands under his command.
 The breakdown of negotiations between Croats and the Hungarians eventually led to war.
 Jelačić declared war to Hungary on 7 September 1848.
 On 11 September 1848, the Croatian army crossed the Drava river and annexed Međimurje.
 Upon crossing Drava, Jelačić ordered his army to switch Croatian national flags with Habsburg Imperial flags.
 Despite the contributions of its Ban Josip Jelačić in quenching the Hungarian war of independence, in the aftermath, Croatia was not treated any more favorably by Vienna than the Hungarians and therefore lost its domestic autonomy.